sharifrahmanie/MBMethPred/README.md

 ## Support vector machine model

-The `SupportVectorMachineModel` is a function to train a support vector machine model to classify medulloblastoma subgroups using the DNA methylation dataset (Illumina Infinium HumanMethylation450).
+The `SupportVectorMachineModel` is a function to train a support vector machine model to classify medulloblastoma subgroups using DNA methylation beta values (Illumina Infinium HumanMethylation450).
 Prediction is followed by training if new data is provided.

 Model metrics, including accuracy, precision, sensitivity F1-Score, specificity, and AUC_average can be calculated for the test dataset using the `ModelMetrics` function, which calculates the average of the above parameters from the result of the `ConfusionMatrix` function.